adaptogen drinks

 Nutrition

-11 Adaptogen Drinks That Soothe Stress Without the Hangover
+13 Adaptogen Drinks That Soothe Stress Without the Hangover

 Your favorite drinks just got healthier.

 After a long day, nothing hits better than the mood-boosting and anxiety-calming effects of an ice-cold beer.
 Actually, scratch that.
 Most longevity experts agree, the less alcohol, the better.
-Even if you’d prefer to ignore their warnings, you’ve likely suffered through at least one of the less desirable side effects of alcohol (brain fog, bloating, headaches, upset stomach, inflammation, sleep trouble, anxiety, etc.).
+Even if you’d prefer to ignore their warnings, you’ve likely suffered through at least one of the less desirable side effects of alcohol (brain fog, bloating, headaches, upset stomach, inflammation, sleep trouble, anxiety, late-night eating, etc.).

 But if you decide to put down the whiskey, what’s left to drink?
 Spindrift is refreshing, but it doesn’t exactly take the edge off.